Executing assigned host duties flawlessly zero mistakes.

 And he's exactly right.

-Why are the Republicans they're doing it out of fear?
+Why are the Republicans, they're doing it out of fear.

-They're doing it maybe because they support Obamacare, hell who knows, or they're doing it because they do not want to be blamed for taking away freebies from people.
+Or they're doing it because they do not want to be blamed for taking away freebies from people.

-So the Republicans are out running around saying, don't worry, don't worry, if the court finds in our favor we will make sure we'll have a stopgap plan to make sure you hold on to your subsidy.
+If the court finds in our favor, we will make sure we'll have a stopgap plan to make sure you hold on to your subsidy.

-So Elizabeth McCoy has a great Piece in the New York Post explaining why none of this need happen.
+So Elizabeth McCoy has a great piece in the New York Post explaining why none of this need happen.

 At what point does the Constitution matter?